 Fears are like magnets.
 They attract the object of the fear.
 Thus, if you have a fear of being abandoned, you will draw to you people and situations in which you will get to experience the manifestation of this fear -- in this case abandonment.
 Or at least you will think you are being abandoned since that will be your projection on the other.

 How do you get rid of, or deactivate, this magnet?
 First you need to acknowledge that the fear is indeed present.
 That sounds easy, yet in some cases we may be unaware of certain fears.

 How To Get In Touch With Your Fears

 To get in touch with those fears, take a blank piece of paper and write at the top: Something I am afraid of is...
 Then let your mind wander and write whatever comes to mind.

 Whatever will come to your mind may sound silly, but it has some validity for you or you wouldn't have thought about it.
 The fears can be of concrete objects, people, events, feelings, or imaginary situations.
-All are valid.
+All are valid because you thought of them.
 Write down whatever comes to mind.
-Leave the list out for a few days and look it over every now and then.
-Add any fear that comes to mind.

 If you find yourself 'stuck', simply repeat 'Something I am afraid of is........' and let your mind fill in the blanks.
 Keep repeating that until you have run out of words to fill in the blanks -- and then 'force yourself' to come up with three more.